ronit22203/data-cleaning-and-visualisation/README.md

 matplotlib
 statistics
 numpy

-You can install these libraries using pip:
+You can install these libraries using pip: pip install pandas seaborn matplotlib numpy

-bash
-Copy code
-pip install pandas seaborn matplotlib numpy Instructions
+Instructions
 Load the Dataset: Place the AB_NYC_2019.csv file in the same directory as the project_script.py.
 Run the Script: Execute the project_script.py script to perform data cleaning and generate visualizations.